Ayldson/Ayldson/README.md

 - 👋 Hi, I’m @Ayldson
 - 👀 I’m interested in learn
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Porto Digital
+- 💞️ I’m looking to work as DEV
 - 📫 How to reach me @ayldson